MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/trades.md

 replacement: https://developers.stellar.org/api/resources/trades/
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Lantah Network can make [offers](../resources/offer.md) to buy or sell assets.
 When an offer is fully or partially fulfilled, a [trade](../resources/trade.md) happens.

 Trades can be filtered for a specific orderbook, defined by an asset pair: `base` and `counter`.

-This endpoint can also be used in [streaming](../streaming.md) mode, making it possible to listen for new trades as they occur on the Stellar network.
+This endpoint can also be used in [streaming](../streaming.md) mode, making it possible to listen for new trades as they occur on the Lantah Network.

 If called in streaming mode Horizon will start at the earliest known trade unless a `cursor` is set.
 In that case it will start from the `cursor`.
 You can also set `cursor` value to `now` to only